apache/flink-statefun/docs/concepts/logical.md

 An address is made of two components, a ``FunctionType`` and ``ID``.
 A function type is similar to a class in an object-oriented language; it declares what sort of function the address references.
-The id is a primary key, which scopes the function call to a specific instance of the function type.
+The ID is a primary key, which scopes the function call to a specific instance of the function type.

 When a function is being invoked, all actions - including reads and writes of persisted states - are scoped to the current address.

-For example, imagine there was a Stateful Function application to track the inventory of a warehouse.
+For example, imagine there was a Stateful Functions application to track the inventory of a warehouse.
 One possible implementation could include an ``Inventory`` function that tracks the number units in stock for a particular item; this would be the function type.
 There would then be one logical instance of this type for each SKU the warehouse manages.
-If it were clothing, there might be an instance for shirts and another for pants; "shirt" and "pant" would be two ids.
+If it were clothing, there might be an instance for shirts and another for pants; "shirt" and "pant" would be two IDs.
 Each instance may be interacted with and messaged independently.
 The application is free to create as many instances as there are types of items in inventory.